ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ecosystem as a whole by providing oversight on logs, but the HTTPS client itself will not necessarily derive direct benefit.

+\[
+tjr: This section is the only place where we mention a client may request a bare STH (with no proof).
+We should include that up above somewhere, probably near "Proof Fetching"
+\]

 ### Trusted Auditors for HTTPS Clients {#privacy-trusted-auditors}

 Some HTTPS clients may choose to use a trusted auditor.
-This trust relationship leaks a certain amount of information from the client to the auditor.
-In particular, it is likely to identify the web sites that the client has visited to the auditor.
+This trust relationship leaks a large amount of information from the client to the auditor.
+In particular, it will identify the web sites that the client has visited to the auditor.
 Some clients may already share this information to a third party, for example, when using a server to synchronize browser history across devices in a server-visible way, or when doing DNS lookups through a trusted DNS resolver.
-For clients with such a relationship already established, sending SCT Feedback to the same organization does not appear to leak any additional information to the trusted third party.
+For clients with such a relationship already established, sending SCTs to a trusted auditor run by the same organization does not appear to leak any additional information to the trusted third party.

-Clients who wish to contact an auditor without associating their identities with their SCT Feedback may wish to use an anonymizing network like Tor to submit SCT Feedback to the auditor.
+Clients who wish to contact an auditor without associating their identities with their SCTs may wish to use an anonymizing network like Tor to submit SCT Feedback to the auditor.
 Auditors SHOULD accept SCT Feedback that arrives over such anonymizing networks.

 Clients sending feedback to an auditor may prefer to reduce the temporal granularity of the history leakage to the auditor by caching and delaying their SCT Feedback reports.
+This elaborated upon in XXX Mixing.
-This strategy is only as effective as the granularity of the timestamps embedded in the SCTs and STHs.
+This strategy is only as
+effective as the granularity of the timestamps embedded in the SCTs and STHs.